moonrepo/starbase/README.md

 Emitters are components that can dispatch events to all registered listeners, allowing for non-coupled layers to interact with each other.
-Unlike states and resources that are implemented and registered individually, emitters are pre-built and provided by the starship `Emitter` struct, and instead the individual events themselves are implemented.
+Unlike states and resources that are implemented and registered individually, emitters are pre-built and provided by the starbase `Emitter` struct, and instead the individual events themselves are implemented.

 Events must derive `Event`, or implement the `Event` trait.
 Events can be any type of struct, but